 - If the current token is an opening parenthesis, push it into the stack.

-- If the current token is a closing parenthesis, pop tokens from the stack until a corresponding opening parenthesis are popped.
+- If the current token is a closing parenthesis, pop tokens from the stack until a corresponding opening parenthesis is popped.
 Append each operator to the end of the postfix expression.

 - Append the current token to the end of the postfix expression if it is an operand